yvonne-ongithub/level-3-project-presentation-yvonne-ongithub/README.md

 ### Attempt 2

 The three videos are available for viewing with no Github limits on my portfolio site, http://www.ormer.net/eductech/.
 The topic is named "STEM103 Python Final Project".
+However, there seems to be a 3-minute or 4-minute limit for GitHub, so once again, the first video has been divided into three pieces.

-Video 1: Educational Fair Use Law, Developmental Process and Style, Project Architecture, The beginnings of GitHub, Code Review, Game Review
+### Video 1: Educational Fair Use Law, Developmental Process and Style, Project Architecture,
+The beginnings of GitHub, Code Review, Game Review

 #### Video 1, Piece 1 of 3